-In this course, students will explore both fiction writing and creative non-fiction writing.
+In this course, students will explore writing fiction, creative nonfiction, and poetry.
 In addition to learning techniques to create dialogue, plot, characters, setting, and dramatic tension, students will learn to write from their own experiences.
 This approach to writing - "start with your own life" - will show students how to begin a story from a character or an incident, real or imagined.
-Based on student interest, other units may include the art of writing plays, graphic novels, and poetry.
-All students will write on a consistent basis, as well as read the work and writing tips of professional authors.
+All students will write and revise on a consistent basis, as well as read the work and writing tips of professional authors.
 Students will share their work with each other in a supportive, collaborative environment as they develop their craft and refine their personal voices as writers.
-By the end of the course, students will develop a polished portfolio of their work and submit at least one of their pieces for publication.
+By the end of the course, students will develop a polished portfolio of their work.